 Career Opportunities for Data Scientists in New Mexico with Advanced Degrees

-According to the Robert Half International 2016 Salary Guide for Technology Professionals, data scientist salaries in the Albuquerque area rose from a 2015 range of $94,245 (low) to $126,498 (high) to the 2016 low of $99,735 and high of $140,681.
-This is good news for new graduates of data science master’s programs in New Mexico as they search for employment.
-(The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in New Mexico, completed in March 2016.)
+According to the Robert Half International 2020 Salary Guide for Technology Professionals, data scientist salaries in Albuquerque range between $97,000 and $165,000 depending on the specific industry, experience, and skillsets that a candidate can bring to the table.
+This is good news for new graduates in New Mexico as they begin the job search, because education is one of the key factors in bumping your salary up toward the higher end of that range.
+The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.

-Data Scientist with USRA in Albuquerque- This nonprofit research corporation working in planetary science, biomedicine, engineering and astrophysics sought a data scientist to perform technical analysis, simulations and modeling in deep-space object characterization and operations.
-Responsibilities include identifying potential data products, leading development of new data products and determining what data warehouse and analysis tools to implement.
+Data Scientist with AFRL in Albuquerque- This nonprofit research corporation working in planetary science, biomedicine, engineering and astrophysics hires data scientists to perform technical analysis, simulations and modeling in deep-space object characterization and operations.
+Responsibilities include identifying potential data products, leading the development of new data products and determining what data warehouse and analysis tools to implement.

 A graduate degree in data science, mathematics, engineering or physics is required for this position, as well as four years of research experience.

-Data Scientist – Financial Services Analytics with Oracle in Albuquerque- This information technology giant advertised for a data scientist to work in financial crime and compliance.
+Data Scientist – Financial Services Analytics with Oracle in Albuquerque- This information technology giant hires data scientists to work in financial crime investigations and compliance.
 Responsibilities include analyzing, developing and troubleshooting software programs, writing code and creating new architecture.

 Requirements include an advanced degree in a related field.